-One important objective of external financial reporting is to help users assess accountability by assisting in determining compliance with finance-related laws, rules, and regulations.1 To achieve this goal, state and local governments organize and operate their accounting systems on a fund basis.
+One important objective of external financial reporting is to help users assess accountability by assisting in achieving and demonstrating compliance with finance-related laws, rules, and regulations.
+To achieve this goal, state and local governments organize and operate their accounting systems on a fund basis.

 Sometimes governments inappropriately combine funds in their financial statements that ought not to be combined, thus denying financial statement users valuable information on legal compliance.
 More commonly, governments report more funds than are truly necessary to achieve the goals of general purpose external financial reporting, thereby needlessly adding to the length and complexity of their financial reports and potentially increasing audit fees.

-2 Governmental Accounting, Auditing, and Financial Reporting, page 2.
+- Governmental Accounting, Auditing, and Financial Reporting, Chapter 1.

 This best practice was previously titled Using Fund Accounting Effectively.